damianwasik98/dotfiles/README.md

 I use [GNU stow](https://www.gnu.org/software/stow/) for symlinking config files in local machine.
 This tool enables clean repository structure and makes maintaining config files a lot easier.

-Each tool has it's own directory in this repo and after running setup script it is symlinked to `~/.config` directory on local machine.
+Each tool has it's own directory in this repo and after running setup script it is symlinked to `~/.config` or `~` directory on local machine.

 ## Installation